1. Laundry Bag In The Dishwasher

 I did this in one of our recent videos, and some of you caught onto it.
 For those that didn’t, here’s the best way to hang your clothing so that it doesn’t fall down.
 Slip the garment tag through the top of the hanger hook and then place the shoulders on your hanger as usual.
 Now, your clothing will stay put!
 If your clothing comes with a ribbon you can use that as a hanging aide, and you can also criss-cross ribbon straps to help avoid items from falling off the hangers.

-I love my blender to bits and pieces, and use it every single morning for my smoothie – which involves kale, spinach, berries, chia, flax, coconut milk and a bunch of other colorful, sticky and seedy ingredients.
-Anyway, it gets messy every single morning and can be quite the clean up task, especially where time is limited.
-So, to clean it up, just fill it with warm water and a drop of dish soap, then turn it on and blend for a few seconds and voila!
-Be sure to rinse well and leave to dry.
-I leave my belnder parts in order but i never close the lid in order to allow everything to dry properly and that avoids mildew growth.
+I love my blender to bits and pieces, and use it every single morning for my smoothie, which involves kale, spinach, berries, chia, flax, coconut milk and a bunch of other colorful, sticky and seedy ingredients.
+Needless to say, it gets pretty nasty each morning and can be quite a pain to clean—especially where time is limited.
+So, to easily clean it up, just fill it with warm water and a drop of dish soap, then turn it on and blend for a few seconds and then rinse thoroughly.
+So easy!
+It seems like common sense, I know, but I’ve been doing it the traditional way for years until I came across this tip.

 If you get those tiny fabric balls on your clothing, you are a victim of pilling.
 The good news is, there is an easy way to get rid of them.
 You can use a dull razor blade to ‘shave’ off the tiny clusters and have a wad of tape handy to easily clean the razor.
-By using an old razor, it’s dull enough that it won’t ruin the clothing but even with that in mind, be careful to not ruin your clothing!
+Even though you’re using an old razor be careful to not ruin your clothing.
 If you don’t have one available, you can use a cheap pumice stone to quickly buff off the tiny balls using short strokes and then grabbing the pile of pills.

-And finally, should you get a grease stain – you know the rule is to act super fast.
-Blot up as much oil as you can with a paper towel by pressing down on the stain several times and then, colour over the stain with plain white chalk or sprinkle some baby powder or corn starch on the stain.
-The powder will absorb the oil on contact and you’ll see it start to form a crust after a few moments.
-Gently brush off the crust (being careful not to re-sent the stain) and then pre-treat with laundry detergent and launder the item.
-Done.
+And finally, should you get a grease stain, you know the golden rule is to act fast!
+Blot up as much oil as you can with a paper towel by pressing down on the stain several times, and then color over the stain with plain white chalk or sprinkle some corn starch on the stain.
+The corn starch will absorb the oil on contact and you’ll see it start to form into a crust after a few minutes.
+Gently brush off the crust (being careful not to reset the stain) and then pre-treat with laundry detergent and launder the item as usual.